mrajcok/a2c3-app1/README.md

 ## Development server

+First install the Angular CLI globally:
+  * npm install -g @angular/cli

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:3000/`.
+Then run `ng serve --open` for a dev server.
+This should open `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding